 Even so, this organization was run by a white American man, and therefore inevitably westernization was being pushed, and the solutions were not coming from within the community.
 Eventually grey became the only color I could see in the multi-colored sky.

 When I left Tanzania, I knew I couldn’t go through it again, at least not right away, and definitively not so far from my support system.
 I decided some stability and planting roots in the U.S. might be in order.

-I moved to New York to teach English to small groups of inner-city 7th graders in Downtown Brooklyn.
+I moved to New York to teach English to inner-city 7th graders in Downtown Brooklyn.
 That stint quickly became disheartening in its own right.

 Eventually, I stumbled upon my last job working for an international nonprofit, while I spent time getting to know Africa’s largest slum in Kenya.

 All I will say about that experience is that coinciding with the presidential election, it was enough to deplete my reservoir of hope, optimism, and general motivation to follow my existing career path.

 I quit knowing that my next steps would be unclear.
 I quit not caring if I was a failure, or how it would be perceived.
 I quit because my body didn’t give me any other choice.